About Kristen Garceau

 My projects have also included extensive development of career resources and materials including projects for the Capital Area Michigan Works!, Ingham Intermediate School District (greater Lansing, MI 12 school districts), Michigan Occupational Information System (MOIS), Michigan Virtual University, and UAW/General Motors Partnership.

 I hold a Masters of Education degree with a Curriculum and Instruction specialty.
 My Masters Degree research study was titled, Career Integration in Academic Classrooms.
 Research and writing on this topic has continued for the span of my career.
-For nearly 25 years I have combined research, writing, teaching and facilitating educators to find the best methods for changing educational paradigms to help students achieve, while overcoming the barriers to educational change.
+For over 25 years I have combined research, writing, teaching and facilitating educators to find the best methods for changing educational paradigms to help students achieve, while overcoming the barriers to educational change.

 Annual Presenter Since 2005